maxxiimo/the-front-end-manifesto/foundation-markup.md

         = render :partial => 'shared/footer'
         = scripts

 Other than all the Internet Explorer conditions it's concise and simple.

-If you plan to use those conditions just uncomment each line, if not feel free to delete them.
-Also note the use of [ARIA roles][].
+NOTE: If you plan to use those conditionals just uncomment each line, if not feel free to delete them.
+Also note the use of [ARIA roles][]:

+    %header{:role => "banner"}

 It's good practice to always consider users that require assistive technology.

+> Think in terms of all use cases including and especially accessibility.

+\- [Manifesto][manifesto]

 ### JavaScript